 We only stock family-owned brands you can trust, who adhere to the highest standards both environmentally and ethically.
-All these brands use sustainably sourced woods to make their toys.
-Dyes are water-based.
-They use non-formaldehyde glues.
+All these brands use sustainably sourced woods and materials to make their toys.
+Dyes are water, vegetable or soya based.
+They use non-formaldehyde glues and because they are plastic-free there is no PVC, phthalates and other harmful chemicals in their toys.
 They inspect their factories for worker welfare and give back to the communities they impact through education, charitable and reforestation projects.
 They exceed international safety standards and on top of all that, they design multi-award winning innovative and loved toys.

 Peter Handstein, Hape's founder believed that "a commitment to children must go hand in hand with a commitment to the environment, for our children will inherit the world we live in."
 Hape only use FSC woods and water based paints and invest in new sustainable eco-friendly sources of materials for their toys including use of bamboo and more recently Japanese rice, Fasal (wood pellet & corn starch) and Green PE bioplastics from Sugarcane.
 They run a number of social responsibility programs including building new schools, an International Academy and We Care We Share charity program.

 With a strong mission to create a sustainable world, Plan Toys are committed to have a positive imprint on the planet, from the design, production and manufacturing of their toys - every aspect is considered for sustainability.
 Rubber trees that are no longer producing latex are used to make the toys whilst new rubber trees are planted.
 Surplus sawdust and branches are turned into waterproof PlanWood toys.
 Anything left is turned into electricity using their biomass generator.
 As a result they are a completely zero waste factory.
 "If one simple plaything helps one small child become a person who understands the value of life and the valuable connection between them and the world in which they live, then we have proudly done our job."
 Founder Vitool Viraponsavan.